caltechads/earthworm-docker/README.md

 `earthworm-docker` is an earthworm install in a Docker container, based on Centos:7.

-## Available mage tags in Docker Hub
+## Available image tags in Docker Hub

  * `cmalek/earthworm:7.9`: the latest version of the Earthworm 7.9 container
  * `cmalek/earthworm:7.9-build1`: the specific tag of latest version of the